starknet-edu/aa-workshop/README.md

 ## Step 6

-If you fell behind, catch up to this step by running the command below.
+Checkout the `step6` branch to enable the verification tests for this section.

 ```
-$ git stash && git checkout -b step6 origin/step6
+$ git checkout -b step6 origin/step6
 ```

+If you fell behind, the file `prev_solution.cairo` contains the solution to the previous step.

 ### Goal